datakid/django-tutorial/tute_1.rst

 That is why we are teaching Django, and not SQL.
 You will learn some SQL on the way, incidentally, but it is somewhat irrelevant.
 We just want to get on with our research.
-Let us help you do that as well.
+You ust want to get on with your research.
+Let us help you do that.

 Preamble
 ========